peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### RoundToExponentExact
-    public EFloat RoundToExponentExact​(int exponentSmall, EContext ctx) Returns a binary float with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
+    public EFloat RoundToExponentExact​(int exponentSmall, EContext ctx) Returns a binary floating-point number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
  The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

 **Parameters:**